KTH/devops-course/contributions/presentation/week2/aronber-fbjorkma/README.md

 Fredrik Björkman (fbjorkma@kth.se)
 Github username: fbjorkman

-## Monitoring and why system feedback matters
+## Prometheus, monitor your system

-We want to present on why monitoring your pipelines and automations matter, as there seems to be an undervaluation of feedback.
+We want to present on the monitoring-tool Prometheus

 We aim to answer questions such as:

-- What is monitoring?
+- What is monitoring? (briefly)
-- What are metrics?
+- What are metrics? (briefly)
-- What is the value of deploying often?
+- What is Prometheus?
-- What is the value of the feedback from the system?
+- How is Prometheus used?
-- How to act upon the feedback gained from the system?
+- What are the advantages of using Prometheus?